Core Methods

 import {currentEntitlementIOS} from 'react-native-iap';

-const entitlement = await currentEntitlementIOS(sku);
+const entitlement = await currentEntitlementIOS('your_sub_or_product_sku');

 Returns: Promise<Purchase | null>